Amonsiba/EE282/homework4.md

 >> tmp/myseq_fifo &
 >```
 >
->Makes the plot on the same graph
+>Makes the plot on the same graph and displays it for viewing
 >```
 >plotCDF2 tmp/{r6scaff,r6ctg,myseq}_fifo /dev/stdout \
 >| tee r6_v_myseq.png \